 Can a machine cure a human?
 To a certain degree yes — robots have been used in surgeries for more than 20 years.
-Almost all leading digital corporations are developing smart medical products, services and processes.
+Almost all leading digital corporations are developing smart medical products, services and processes based on AI.
 In total, according to the research firm Venture Scanner, such developments are being conducted by more than 800 companies worldwide.

 The field of robotics is one of the most important applied sciences.
 It helps create high-precision machines for complex medical tasks.
 This process rests on hours of learning of intelligent systems, the experience of qualified developers and the work of doctors.